kevinchu-mexiporc/Intro-to-IM/midtermProject/journal.md

 I have not added the background and the sound to the game.
 I am thinking about using the song "Chicken Attack" as background music and some rooster sound when a chick is hatched.
 Also, I want to have a weird sound when the rains drop on eggs.

 ### UPDATE:
-I added the song "Chicken Attack" as background music and the explode sound when a raindrop collide with an egg.
+I added the song "Chicken Attack" as background music, the explode sound when a raindrop collide with an egg, and a rooster sound when an egg hatches.

 ## Behind The Scene: